 As far as opportunity for the future goes, personally I feel we should be seizing the initiative at this time, rather than sneezing at it.

-Ceredig Cattanach-Chell - Subject Specialist - Computer science
+Ceredig Cattanach-Chell - Subject Advisor - Computer science

 Ceredig joined OCR in September 2015 incorporating his breadth of experience from education to support the reform and development of the new GCSE 9-1 Computer Science and Entry Level R354.
 A keen advocate of the challenges faced within the classroom, Ceredig led on concept and delivery of the delivery of the new Teacher Delivery Packs, which have become one of the flagships for the new GCSE’s success with teachers.